Moving is already stressful. Throwing a cat into the boxed-up, laborious mix can make it…

 Separation Anxiety in Cats: The Signs and Symptoms to Look Out For

-So what are the signs and symptoms your cat could be experiencing anxiety?
+So, what are the signs and symptoms your cat could be experiencing anxiety?

 Common Signs and Symptoms for Separation Anxiety in Cats

-Is your cat is meowing as you leave the home, you can hear them before you enter the home, or continue to meow after you have entered the home for a prolonged amount of time, the cat may be experiencing some anxiety about your presence in and out of the home.
+Is your cat is meowing plaintively as you leave the home or can you hear them before you return inside?
+Does your cat continue to meow after you have been home for a prolonged amount of time?
+If so your cat may be experiencing some anxiety about your presence in and out of the home.

-Litter Box Issues-
+Litter Box Issues

-Changes in Eating Habits-
+Changes in Eating Habits

 What Can You Do?